 For health, there is a further problem.
-In poor countries, the main reduction of mortality takes place among children, as infectious disease declines, whereas in rich countries, mortality falls among the elderly as a result of better treatment of cardiovascular and respiratory diseases.
-Thus, if minimum original values of life expectancy at birth are employed and absolute changes of the same magnitude therefore receive a larger weight when the starting level is lower, the index will arbitrarily give more weight to saving the lives of younger people over the lives of older people.23
+In poor countries, the main reduction of mortality takes place among children, as infectious disease declines, whereas in rich countries mortality falls among the elderly as a result of better treatment of cardiovascular and respiratory diseases.
+Thus, if minimum original values of life expectancy at birth are employed and absolute changes of the same magnitude therefore receive a larger weight when the starting level is lower, the index will arbitrarily give more weight to saving the lives of younger people over the lives of older people.22

 The limitations of linearly transformed measures become more evident when quality is taken into account.
 Life expectancy at birth and years of schooling are just crude proxies for the actual goals of human development: a long and healthy life and access to knowledge.
-Alas, data on health-adjusted longevity, 'healthy life expectancy', only exist since 1990.24
+Alas, data on health-adjusted longevity, 'healthy life expectancy', only exist from 1990 onwards.23 Reassuringly, the Global Burden of Disease Study 2016 allows us to compare healthy life expectancy at birth (HALE) with conventional life expectancy at birth (LEB) for the period 1990-2016.
+This shows that healthy life expectancy at birth rises with raw life expectancy at birth (figure 1).24